Unsupervised Local Discrimination for Medical Images: Experimental Results

-The evaluation metric to measure segmentation accuracy is Dice Similarity Coefficient (DSC): $DSC=\frac{2|Y\cap Y'|}{|Y|+|Y'|}$, where $Y'$ is the binary prediction and $Y$ is the ground truth.
-According to the results shown in Table. \ref{table:comparative experiments}, we can have the following observations:
+The evaluation metric is Dice Similarity Coefficient (DSC): $DSC=\frac{2|Y\cap Y'|}{|Y|+|Y'|}$, where $Y'$ is the binary prediction and $Y$ is the ground truth.
+Table.~\ref{table:comparative experiments} shows the detailed comparative results, and Fig.~\ref{fig:compared_with_reference} shows the curve of normalized validation loss for IPMI21 and region discrimination.
+We can draw the following conclusions:

-1) Overall, the representation learnt by our method is well generalized by winning 11 tasks out of all 12 tasks.
-The pre-trained model has a good ability to describe local details and gain improvements of $5.79\%$ and $3.68\%$ in the mean DSC for color fundus tasks and chest X-ray tasks.
+1) Overall, the representation learned by our method is more generalized, which is evidenced by winning 9 tasks out of all 12 tasks.
+The pre-trained model has been proven for a better ability to depict local details and respectively gain improvements of $5.79\%$ and $3.68\%$ in the mean DSC for color fundus tasks and chest X-ray tasks.

-2) Our method focuses on making region's comparisons based on pixel-wise embedding to learn local discriminative features, which can measure similarity between pixels, patches and regions.
-The local describe ability is desired for medical tasks.
-Therefore, our method outperforms a series of instance discrimination methods (InstDisc, EmbInva, MoCo, MoCoV2, SimCLR, RotOri) and finer dense contrastive method (DenseCL).

-3) When comparing our method with supervised ones, we can see that our method is better in segmentation tasks, where the condensed global feature learnt by supervised learning is not suitable to describe local details, and meanwhile, the presentation is task-specific and may be failed to transfer \cite{8454781}.
+2) When compared with the supervised model, our method consistently achieves better performances in the downstream tasks.
+The reason is that the supervised model learns the condensed global features, which are not suitable to portray local details for medical tasks; meanwhile, these task-specific features may lack adaption and generalization and hence not be effective when being transferred for a different task\cite{8454781}.

-4) The hyperspace mixup makes the embedding space more interpretable and region discrimination makes finer comparisons among regions/pixels, enhancing the learnt representation.
-Their effectivenesses are demonstrated by the gradual improvements brought by Pd+mix and Rd.
+3) In comparison with SOTA instance-wise contrastive learning methods and clustering-based methods, our method achieves the best results.
+Most of these competitive methods measure inter-image similarity from a global perspective.
+Instead, our method focuses on pixel-wise clustering and region-wise comparisons, which generates finer features measuring local similarity for medical tasks.

+4) Compared with recent SOTA methods for medical image analysis, our method demonstrates superior performances.
+The common medical property of intra-modality structure similarity enables our model to be adaptive to different medical application tasks; and in particular, our method excels for distinguishing tiny structures/tissues that are often considered as a common challenge to unsupervised models.

+5) Compared to our pilot research \cite{chen2021unsupervised} (IPMI21), this new framework has better performances for multiple tasks on both color fundus images and chest X-ray images.
+In particular, our proposed method obtains significant improvements for lesion segmentation (a 1.16\% improvement for hard exudates segmentation and a 2.17\% improvement for pneumothorax segmentation).
+In IPMI21, the optimization objective is to minimize the distance between the pixel embedding and its assigned center embedding.
+Since the pixel-wise embedding is sensitive to the commonly existing noisy images with poor imaging conditions, the convergence of the model may experience dramatic fluctuations (shown in Fig.~\ref{fig:compared_with_reference}).
+Comparatively, the proposed region discrimination loss is based on the comprehensive and robust structure region embeddings, ensuring fast and stable convergence (shown in Fig.~\ref{fig:compared_with_reference}).